S E P T E M B E R 1 6 , 2 0 1 0

 He was sitting right behind me, and it was no surprise that he'd took the seat right after I sat in mine.
 He was aiming for a good view, and he got it.
 I had to hold it in.
-I'm doing fine.
-I'm completely comfortable.
+I was doing fine.
+I was completely comfortable.
 I doubt that he was waiting for my potential twitching outburst.

 Well, at least a good thing came out of that: Devon seemed disappointed that I didn't do anything embarrassing.
 I began smiling, but that instantly dried up as another cramp came in.

 It was a quiet day for me.
-That was mostly because I was trying to hide the fact that I was distracted by the cramps.
-I kept stretching my arms and legs as if that'll stop them, causing Oliver to make weird faces at me.
+That was mostly because I was trying to hide the fact that I was distracted by the cramps that ached all over my body.
+I kept stretching my arms and legs as if that would stop them, causing Oliver to make weird faces at me.

-When the bus stopped in Mayfair, Oliver stood up and looked back when he realized I didn't follow him and Tom.
+When the bus stopped in Mayfair, Oliver stood up and looked back when he realised I didn't follow him and Tom.
 He gave me a questioning look.
 "You coming?"